WireGuard MullvadVPN Road Warrior Setup

 Introduction

-MullvadVPN is a cloud-based VPN provider, offering secure tunneling in respect to privacy.
-To set up a WireGuard VPN to MullvadVPN we assume you are familiar with the concepts of WireGuard you that you have read the basic howto WireGuard Road Warrior Setup.
+MullvadVPN is a cloud-based VPN provider, offering secure tunneling that respects your privacy.
+To set up a WireGuard VPN to MullvadVPN we assume you are familiar with the concepts of WireGuard and that you have read the basic howto WireGuard Road Warrior Setup.

 Step 1 - Setup WireGuard Instance

-Go to tab Instances and create a new instance.
-Give it a Name and set a desired Listen Port.
-If you have more than one server instance be aware that you can use the Listen Port only once.
-In the field Tunnel Address insert an unsused private IP address and subnet mask.
-We don’t need it in the first step, but as it is required we can’t go on without it.
+Go to the Instances tab and create a new instance.
+Give it a Name and set a desired Listen port.
+If you have more than one server instance be aware the Listen port must be unique for each instance.
+In the field Tunnel address insert an unused private IP address and subnet mask.
+We don’t need it in the first step, but it will be required later.
 Every other field can be left blank.

-Hit Save and open your instance again to write down your public key.
-You need it to get the rest of the configuration from the Mullvad API servers.
+Click Save and open your instance again to get your public key.
+You will need it to get the rest of the configuration from the Mullvad API servers.

-Now change to your OPNsense CLI via SSH or Console and execute either of the curl strings below.
+Now open the OPNsense CLI via SSH or the console and execute either of the curl commands below.
 Please replace YOURACCOUNTNUMBER with your own ID you got from MullvadVPN and YOURPUBLICKEY with the one in your Instances

 The command below is for Mullvad’s standard API.
 DNS requests through a tunnel that uses tunnel IPs generated via this API are “hijacked”, so that Mullvad’s DNS servers are used to avoid leaks: